bacadlo/crunchyroll-stats/README.md

 1. User logs in at `/login` with Crunchyroll credentials
 2. Next.js API route validates and stores credentials in an httpOnly cookie
-3. Dashboard fetches watch history via Next.js API route → Rust backend → Crunchyroll API
+3. Dashboard and analytics pages fetch data via Next.js API routes → Rust backend → Crunchyroll API
-4. Rust server authenticates with Crunchyroll using `crunchyroll-rs`, fetches and transforms history
+4. Rust server authenticates with Crunchyroll using `crunchyroll-rs`, fetches watch history (with genre resolution) and profile data
+5. Both the Rust API (10 min TTL) and Next.js server (5 min TTL) cache responses to avoid repeated Crunchyroll API calls
-5. Frontend computes stats and renders the dashboard with charts, tables, and export options
+6. Frontend computes stats and analytics, rendering the dashboard with tables, metrics, and export options